-A founder’s guide to venture debt for startups, with Mercury's Head of Credit
+Founder’s guide to venture debt, with Mercury's Head of Credit

 Venture debt or venture lending, is still a growing field, and many founders don’t have experience with it.
-So, we are here to demystify it and help you determine if it’s one of the alternative financing options you’ve been looking for
+So, we are here to demystify it and help you determine if it’s one of the alternative financing options that might be right for your company.

 We sat down with Chase Little, Head of Credit & Venture Debt for Mercury.
 He’s worked in the venture debt industry and supported startup finances for over 15 years.
 Below, we dive into: venture debt meaning, the pros and cons of venture debt, and best practices for finding venture debt firms for startups.